MJingv/gogogo/dic2.md

 - so the next time you're worried about the period needy when asking time to spend with loved ones remember that ,it's a healthy and nature to nuture the connection that are important to you

+ff
+---

+- hi,i'm cz
+- with being describe as a serious crisis for europe for our first topic today,the disbute directly involve spain and moraco
+- spain is a part of europe union
+- moraco is not and many african have tried to enter europe by going from moraco to spain
+- a little more the 5 years ago,a migrate crisis begin in europe
+- hundreds and thousands of people from middle east ,south asian,and north africa either enter or try to get into europe
+- some of them to tremindist risk to do it
+- many were running from terrier and war in their home countries
+- many were looking for a better life
+- the north african nation in mocaco in the south west europe nation of spain are *separated* by a water way called jb
+- but there are cities on the moraco side that street the board mocrco but they're physically part of spain ,in monday or tuesday more than 7000 people try to illegally across from moraco into the sp cities many by swimming
+- it's the first time this happen
+- it is the first that so many across in such a short period of time
+- why
+- we don't know exactly
+- but intention between spain and moraco did increase recently
+- a rob lead who is fall moraco government has been treated at a spain hospital
+- that made moraco angry,those maraco enphcia had said the surgery of migrate had nothing to do with it
+- some experts have suggested maybe did
+- spain's office meanwhile are under pressure to deal with the illegal border acrossing and prevent new ones
+- exhausted and cold,thousands of moraco migrate swam their way to spain on the cleaver sailtor in north africa
+- some waiting to sure,others breaching a border fans
+- many of them manners and they need medical attention
+- some enter sudden therte at th beach
+- but most can through north therto at bz beach
+- it was just a short swim around break waters which m borders up one side and down to another to reach threator a spanish government spokesman said
+- risking their life,many came under the cover of darkness, some ate by flotation devices ,but life to the end turn out to be spanish thrity
+- police in force as migrates survived many of the breath
+- one moraco man drank,the government said
+- some were jebulen ,is it random sell to town,but it would be a short vist for many of them
+- the spanish t minister's saying,thousands of had already been sent back
+- we'll be strong into defending our borders
+- spain prime administer announced the visit to therter and spain other on clinic ,miliya on moroco north crost and thanks europe union for its support
+- we'll restrict order with the greatest spit
+- we'll be formed to guranteed the security of our citizen against any challenge under any circumstances
+- true x were deployed to back up place and keep the situation contain while increasing border security ,a officer said
+- the president siter home to 85,000 spanish call the situation on president demanding help
+- slow moving stores have so part of taix in la in this week and millions of people in the region around flad flash watch into thursday
+- relinless rain in summer air is more than food is only part of story
+- strong wind have also blow over trees and damage some buildings
+- the power without for 100,000 test and home and business *wednesday* morning,by the afternoon that number had been reduce to 29,000
+- in *neighbor* la,at less 4 debts has been blow on the weather this week,and with more rain in the forecast in friday,some areas in the local home and a s are also on the lookout for the by possible flad flas
+- in us flush flas kill more people than turnital hurrican or lightning
+- ff create the rush of the moving water,it can swept a group of man off the feet ,the car off the road,and even your entire home out off its foundation
+- when the ground begin to so sechrate that water can no longer safe to into the source ,it begin to run off quickly into the river,into stream ,in this cost,it raise in water and it flash
+- high for water